jhpyle/docassemble/_docs/interviews.md

       recommended_insurance = "Private Insurance"
 {% endhighlight %}

-If the interview ever needs to know the recommended insurance, it will run this code.
-If it does not know the user's age, it will ask.
-If the user is under 65, **docassemble** will ask questions to determine whether the household is low income.
+If the Steward ever needs to know the recommended health insurance, it will need to run this code.
+If it does not know the user's age, it will need to ask.
+If the user is under 65, the Steward will need to ask questions to determine whether the household is low income.

-A [YAML] interview file is simply a text file consisting of "blocks" separated by `---`.
-For example, this interview has three blocks:
+[DALang] is stored in the [YAML] file format, and a Steward is made up of multiple "blocks" each separated by `---`.
+For example, this Steward has three blocks:

 {% include side-by-side.html demo="animal" %}